knewplay/oop-fundamentals/oop_fundamentals.md

 These `monster1` and `monster2` objects are different and stored in different memory locations on your computer.

-But right now, all calls to `Monster()` will create a monster with `health = 90` and `energy = 40`.
+But right now, all calls to `Monster()` will create a monster with `name = "Goblin"`, `health = 90` and `energy = 40`.
 The whole point of classes is for them to be a blueprint, not to specify the exact details themselves.
-What if we want a monster with `100` health and `10` energy?
+What if we want a monster with `100` health and `10` energy, by the name of "shark"?
 To achieve this flexibility, we need a way to initialize each monster with different values when we create them.
 This is where constructors come in.

 ### Constructor